Fixing std :: bit_cast of types

 Furthermore, it would be useful if bit-casting between

-and a 128-bit integer type was possible.
+and a 128-bit integer type was easily possible.

 After all, reinterpreting floating-point types and integer types